Lower Bounds for the Decay of Correlations in Non-uniformly Expanding Maps: Assumptions and statements of results

 \item[{\rm (c)}] {\rm (Expansion)} There exists $s\in (0,1)$ such that $d(\wh Tx,\wh Ty)\ge s^{-1}d(x,y)$\ $\forall x,y\in \overline U_i$ $\forall i\ge 1$.

 \item[{\rm (d)}] {\rm (Topological mixing)} $T: X\to X$ is topological mixing. \end{enumerate} \end{AssumptionT}

 \begin{Remark} Conditions (b) and (c) in Assumption T correspond to conditions (F) and (U) in \cite{ADSZ}.
 There is there a third assumption, (A), which is distortion and which is not necessarily guaranteed in our systems.
-With this precision, we could regard the systems satisfying Assumption~T(a)-(c) as higher dimensional ``AFU systems''. \end{Remark}
+With this precision, we could regard the systems satisfying Assumption~T(a)-(c) as higher dimensional ``AFU'' systems.
+Returning to the finite image condition T (b), it is used in proof of Lemma~2.1 below, to get $\mu(A_{n, n_0})\to 1$ as $n_0\to \infty$ and this is a consequence of a ``small image boundary'' as explained in the first footnote of the proof of Theorem B.